govguide/optimism-resource-center/Token House Governance/Seasons and voting cycles.md

 > [!info]- This post was originally published in the Community Docs
 > To view the source, please click [here](https://community.optimism.io/docs/governance/token-house-history/).
-Last modified on May 19, 2023.
+Last modified on December 14, 2023.

 <span class="notvisible"></span>
 Token House governance operates on a seasonal schedule.
 Seasons are separated with a Reflection Period.
 Reflection Periods may be followed by Special Voting Cycles to adopt proposals that come out of the previous Reflection Period.